 One of the most important aspects of space planning a hospital is getting the circulation right.
 Placing the equipment properly, will save steps.
-Just as important, is having the proper space allocation for each area.
+Just as important is having the proper space allocation for each area.
 Too much space will cause the staff to take extra steps.
 Too little cramps the staff.
 Finding a designer that understands the workings of a hospital, and who speaks the language, is key in getting the flow right.

 Keeping up with the time…

 One area that is changing, in the outpatient exam and treatment areas, is the flow of patients from check-in to check-out.
 In years past, the trend was to have a large waiting room.
-Now, the trend is devoting more space to the treatment areas and less space devoted to the waiting room.
-This concept allows patients to move into the treatment room more quickly, and, as a result, allows the patients to be treated and released more quickly.
+Now, the trend is devoting more space to the treatment areas and less space to the waiting room.
+This POD concept allows patients to move into the treatment room more quickly, and, as a result, allows the patients to be treated and released more quickly, too.
 Faster, better service means more repeat business, and more income for you.
 That’s what it’s all about!

-I’ll travel to your site to work with you, to get the design, just the way you need it to be.
-When you are planning your next project, either a new hospital or a renovation, either small or large, and anywhere you happen to live, I’m here to help.
-A small design firm, equates to big savings for you.
+I’ll travel to your site to work with you, and get the design, just the way you need it to be.
+When you are planning your next project, either a new hospital or a renovation, either small or big, and anywhere you happen to live, I’m here to help.
+Our small design firm, equates to big savings for you.